-To avoid awkward transitions and technology foibles, appoint a moderator or host for your virtual all-hands meeting.
-This person should have a good understanding of the technology in use and the agenda and will handle transitions between speakers.
+To avoid awkward transitions and technology foibles, appoint a moderator or host for your virtual meeting.
+This person should have a good understanding of the technology in use and should have the meeting agenda to handle transitions between speakers.
 They can also run any Q&A sessions and control break-out rooms for any small group team building or activities.
 In addition to smoothing any rough edges, the moderator gives a relatable face to the event — breaking up a steady stream of executives and higher-ups.

 2. Celebrate Success

-For much of your workforce, the past 16 months have been difficult.
-Some have enjoyed new work-from-home freedom, but others have struggled with isolation or with balancing of Zoom Work and Zoom School, and all of the other added responsibilities.
+For much of your workforce, the past couple of years has been difficult.
+Some remote employees have enjoyed new work-from-home freedom, but others have struggled with isolation or balancing Zoom Work and Zoom School, and all of the other added responsibilities.

 It’s always a good idea to celebrate success, but this year above all years, your team desperately needs it.
 Share some company goals and milestones that have been accomplished, but don’t forget personal achievements, too.
-Highlight individuals who have gone above and beyond or (as appropriateness allows) overcome personal difficulties.
+Highlight individual team members who have gone above and beyond or who have overcome personal difficulties.

 Remember, your all-hands is as much about morale boosting as it is about strategic alignment, and even quick shout-outs can help.

 3. Break Up the Presentation

 Zoom fatigue is real, and it’s even worse when you’re listening to an hour-long monologue with what seems like no relevance to your everyday life.
-Your employees don’t want to listen to a speech from the CEO over Zoom.
+Your employees don’t want to listen to a speech from the CEO over Zoom on company values.
 (They probably don’t want to listen to that in person, either, but it’s much harder to check out anonymously that way.)

 4. Scene and Stage Design Still Matter